galiacheng/doc4azurewls/WebLogicOnAKS/SetupSimpleClusterManually/README.md

    --sku Standard_LRS
 ```

-Create a file share.
+Now we need to create a file share.
 We need a storage connection string to create the
 file share.
 Run the `show-connection-string` command to get connection
 string, then create the share with `az storage share create`, as shown
 here.